-AECOM was appointed by Monmouthshire County Council (MCC) to undertake a Habitats Regulations Assessment of its Replacement Local Development Plan (RLDP) Preferred Strategy, which sets out the development in Monmouthshire between 2018 and 2033 that includes provision for 8,366 new residential dwellings, 43ha of employment land and the delivery of 7,215 additional jobs.
+AECOM was appointed by Monmouthshire County Council (MCC) to undertake a Habitats Regulations Assessment of its Replacement Local Development Plan (RLDP) Preferred Strategy, which sets out the development in Monmouthshire between 2018 and 2033 that includes provision for approximately 5,400 - 5,940 new residential dwellings, 38ha of employment land and the delivery of 6,240 additional jobs.
 The objective of this assessment is to identify any aspects of the Plan that would cause an adverse effect on the integrity of internationally important wildlife sites, otherwise known as European sites (Special Areas of Conservation (SACs), Special Protection Areas (SPAs) and, as a matter of Government policy, Ramsar sites), either in isolation or in combination with other plans and projects, and to advise on appropriate policy mechanisms for delivering mitigation where such effects are identified.
 However, given its relatively early stage the RLDP does not yet set out the specific site allocations nor detailed policy wording.
-While it does contain potential development site options in Appendix 3 these are subject to considerable change between Preferred Strategy and Deposit Plan.
+While it does contain Preferred Strategic Site Allocations in Policy S7 and in Appendix 5 these may be subject to change between Preferred Strategy and Deposit Plan.
 As such, the Appropriate Assessment (the second stage of the HRA process) of some of the impact pathways is deferred to the Deposit Plan HRA and areas of further work are identified, to inform that HRA.